 Clothes that sit in the closet.

-Inevitability, those clothes went unworn and wasted space in my closet because I didn’t have a plan for when I would wear them and if I really needed them.
+Inevitably, those clothes went unworn and wasted space in my closet because I didn’t have a plan for when I would wear them and if I needed them.

 Buying things because they on sale.

 If you find an item on sale, evaluate whether you would buy it if it was full-price.

 If the answer is no, then put it back.

 Grocery shopping without a list or while hungry.